tnir/docs/content/pull-requests/committing-changes-to-your-project/viewing-and-comparing-commits/comparing-commits.md

 ## Comparing across forks

-You can compare your base repository and any forked repository.
-This is the view that's presented when a user performs a Pull Request to a project.
+You can compare any pair in your base repository and forked repositories.
+This is the view that's presented when a user performs a pull request to a project.

 To compare branches on different repositories, preface the branch names with user names.
 For example, by specifying `octocat:main` for `base` and `octo-org:main` for `compare`, you can compare the `main` branch of the repositories respectively owned by `octocat` and `octo-org`.